-- Have financial need, except for some loan programs. - Be enrolled in a program that is at least 600 clock hours and 15 weeks in length. - Be attending at least 12 clock hours per week. - Meet Satisfactory Academic Progress standards set by the school. - Be a U.S. citizen or eligible non-citizen. - Register with the Selective Service if you are a male who is at least 18 and born after 12/31/59. - Not be incarcerated in a federal or state penal institution. - Have a high school diploma, or G.E.D. - Have a valid Social Security Number. - Sign a statement on the Free Application for Federal Student Aid (FAFSA) certifying that you will use federal student aid only or educational purposes. - Sign a statement on the FAFSA certifying that you are not in default on a federal student loan and that you do not owe money back on a federal student grant. - Not have been convicted under federal or state law of the sale of or possession of drugs.
-(You may still be eligible depending on the number of offenses and when they happened.) - Must provide information in order for school to obtain financial aid history. - May not have property that is subject to a judgment lien for a debt owed to the United States Government.
+- Have financial need, except for some loan programs. - Be enrolled in a program that is at least 600 clock hours and 15 weeks in length. - Be attending at least 12 clock hours per week. - Meet Satisfactory Academic Progress standards set by the school. - Be a U.S. citizen or eligible non-citizen. - Not be incarcerated in a federal or state penal institution. - Have a high school diploma, or G.E.D. - Have a valid Social Security Number. - Sign a statement on the Free Application for Federal Student Aid (FAFSA) certifying that you will use federal student aid only or educational purposes. - Sign a statement on the FAFSA certifying that you are not in default on a federal student loan and that you do not owe money back on a federal student grant. - Must provide information in order for school to obtain financial aid history. - May not have property that is subject to a judgment lien for a debt owed to the United States Government.